tomasbanik/zmok-io.github.io/docs/front-running.md

 ## Front-Running

 With ZMOK your transaction may be front-run against the other transactions in the mempool.
-The front-running is described as the “act of getting a transaction first in line in the execution queue, right before a known future transaction occurs.”
+The front-running is described as the “act of getting a transaction first in line in the execution queue, right before a known future transaction occurs”.

+With ZMOK FRONT-RUNNING a new submited transaction is uniquely distributed accross the very large cluster of distributed Ethereum nodes.
+This ensures that this transaction will be part of the next mined block as fast as possible.

 Methods enhanced with Front-Running: